 On 5 August 2013, the Security Council adopted a press statement condemning the suicide attack on 3 August near the Indian consulate in Jalalabad, Afghanistan.

 On 13 September 2013, the Security Council adopted a press statement condemning the attack on the United States Consulate in Herat, for which the Taliban have claimed responsibility.

-10 October 2013.
-The UN Security Council adopted resolution 2120 extending the authorization given to ISAF until 31 December 2014.
+On 10 October 2013, the UN Security Council adopted resolution 2120 extending the authorization given to ISAF until 31 December 2014.

-4 December 2013.
-The Security Council adopted a press statement condemning the attacks in Afghanistan’s Uruzgan Province on 26 November and Faryab Province on 27 November, which resulted in the death of nine development workers and brought the number of attacks against humanitarian personnel, facilities and assets in Afghanistan to 237 so far this year.
+On 4 December 2013, the Security Council adopted a press statement condemning the attacks in Afghanistan’s Uruzgan Province on 26 November and Faryab Province on 27 November, which resulted in the death of nine development workers and brought the number of attacks against humanitarian personnel, facilities and assets in Afghanistan to 237 so far this year.

 On 17 December 2013, the Security Council heard M. Jan Kubiš, Special Representative of the Secretary-General for Afghanistan and Head of the United Nations Assistance Mission in Afghanistan (UNAMA), on the recent political, economic and security developments of the Afghan transition.
 A political solution, based on transparent and inclusive elections with full participation of women, and regional cooperation were essential to guarantee peace, security and stability.